Kowndinya2000/gitQ/README.md

 3. You will see visual badges augumented to the repository page.

 ## Demonstration Video of GitQ:
-The demonstration video can be found on Youtube using the following link: https://drive.google.com/drive/folders/1zUYWFxq-RsmvL0XmaNwnv4okTIS-W8jD?usp=sharing
+The demonstration video can be found in the following link: https://drive.google.com/drive/folders/1zUYWFxq-RsmvL0XmaNwnv4okTIS-W8jD?usp=sharing

 ## How to contribute to GitQ